 18/0 steel is commonly used to make everyday knives, forks, and spoons, kitchen spatulas, ladles, whisks, and other common household tools.

 What is the Best Grade of Stainless Steel for Flatware?

 Since you’re in the market for flatware, you’re probably wondering which type of steel makes the best forks, knives, and spoons.
 It depends on what you’re looking for.
-18/10 and 18/8 stainless steel flatware are more durable and resistant to corrosion than 18/0 flatware but they’re also far more expensive.
+If you are looking for a high quality, safe to use flatware, we recommend using 18/10 stainless steel.
+18/10 and 18/8 stainless steel flatware are more durable and resistant to corrosion than 18/0 flatware.

 We recommend sticking to the 18/10 steel for both everyday and fancy flatware.
 18/10 and 18/8 stainless steel flatware have a higher shine than their less expensive 18/0 counterparts.
 This makes these two types of steel are healthier and highly favored at dinner parties where you want to show off.
 They’ll also stand up to stains, so you won’t have to polish them just to make a statement.